getsentry/arroyo/docs/source/offsets.rst

 that message.
 Arroyo exposes `Message.position_to_commit` to make this easier.

 It is not safe to commit every offset in a high throughput consumer as this will add a lot of load to the system.
-Commits should generally be throttled.
-In order to make this easier, Arroyo requires a `CommitPolicy` to be passed to the stream processor, which allows specifying a minimum commit frequency (or messages between commits).
+Commits should generally be throttled. `CommitPolicy` is the Arroyo way of specifying commit frequency.
+A `CommitPolicy` must be passed to the stream processor, which allows specifying a minimum commit frequency (or messages between commits).
 Commit throttling can be skipped when needed (i.e. during consumer shutdown) by passing `force=True` to the commit callback.
 If you are not sure how often to commit, `ONCE_PER_SECOND` is a reasonable option.

 .. code-block:: Python